-- The board will review the action plan from the Keeping you Safe committee on a quarterly basis, drawing in any commentary and responsibility for actions where appropriate. - The board will scrutinise and challenge the Prevent Risk register on a quarterly basis and action associated staff accordingly. - The board will review all companywide staff training plan ensuring that knowledge is kept up to date and relevant.
+- The Board will review regular reports and future action plans from the Keeping you Safe committee on a quarterly basis, drawing in any commentary and responsibility for actions where appropriate. - The Board will scrutinise and challenge the Prevent Risk register and associated documentation on a quarterly basis and action associated staff accordingly. - The board will review all companywide staff training plan ensuring that knowledge is kept up to date and relevant.